Guide to GVM upgrades: what it is and where to get one

 GVM

 Gross vehicle mass.
 We’ll be discussing this at length.
 But the short version?
 It means the absolute total no exceptions maximum your 4X4 is allowed to weigh.
-If your GVM is legally bang-on you pop a disgustingly good Snickers bar into your pocket, you’re now illegally overweight.
+If your GVM is legally bang-on, you pop a disgustingly good Snickers bar into your pocket, and you’re now illegally overweight.
+So yes, this is what you’ll be increasing with a GVM upgrade.

 Payload

 Your payload is how much you can load up into your 4X4.
-To work this out it’s generally pretty straightforward.
+Working this out is generally pretty straightforward.
 Get your GVM – the maximum your 4X4 can legally weigh.
 Subtract your kerb weight – how much your 4X4 normally weighs.
 The amount left over is how much extra you can pile on.
+Your payload will increase with a GVM upgrade.

 Axle load

 Let’s say you’ve got a dodgy arm.
-All up you might be able to lift 40kg.
+All up, you might be able to lift 40kg.
 But your dodgy left arm isn’t as strong as your right arm.
 Out of that 40kg, 25kg might need to go on your right arm and only 15kg on your left.
 That is axle loads in a nutshell.
 Rear-axle loads are typically higher than fronts.
 And fronts will be affected by the extra weight of your engine and gearbox.
-You won’t be tested on this so don’t stress the details, just remember it’s a thing.
+You can have your axle loads tested at specialised suspension outlets, where scales are used to weigh the front and rear axle loads.

 Unbraked towing